graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 This allows for a single validation rule to validate AST structure, validate variable values, and/or validate coerced field and directive arguments.

-To simplify the creation of validation rules, the `ValidationRuleBase` class has been added, which implements the `IValidationRule` interface and provides default implementations for all three methods.
+To simplify the creation of validation rules, the abstract `ValidationRuleBase` class has been added, which implements the `IValidationRule` interface and provides default implementations for all three methods.

-Documentation has been added to the 'Query Validation' section of the documentation to explain how to use the revised `IValidationRule` interface and the `ValidationRuleBase` class.
+Documentation has been added to the [Query Validation](https://graphql-dotnet.github.io/docs/getting-started/query-validation/) section of the documentation to explain how to create custom validation rules using the revised `IValidationRule` interface and related classes.

 ## Breaking Changes